seagreen/station/README.md

 # Design

 Card stores are built in layers of abstraction.
 Higher layers know about lower layers but not vice-versa.
-We'll explore these layers using examples from the first card store implementation, _Station_.
+We'll explore these layers using the first card store implementation, _Station_.

 ## Layer 1 - Blobs

+(Blobs are the same as in [Camlistore](https://camlistore.org/doc/terms#blob))

 Finite sequences of 8-bit bytes.

-Identified by a hash or hashes (Station uses a [base64url](https://tools.ietf.org/html/rfc4648#section-5) encoded [BLAKE2b](https://blake2.net/) hash).
+Identified by a hash or hashes.
+Station uses a [base64url](https://tools.ietf.org/html/rfc4648#section-5) encoded [BLAKE2b](https://blake2.net/) hash.

 Immutable (in the Haskell sense of being [inhabited by ⊥](https://en.wikipedia.org/wiki/Bottom_type), this is to reflect the reality that sometimes data is deleted locally to save space).